Hristo-Boyadzhiev/Memory-cards/README.md

 # Memory-cards

-This is a SPA (Single Page Application) created using React, with HTML and CSS.
+This is a responsive SPA (Single Page Application) created using React, with HTML and CSS.
+For tracking time, the react-timer-hook library was used.

 ### Game description
 "Memory Cards" is a game that helps us train our memory.
 The goal is to find pairs of cards with matching images, while remembering the positions of the cards that have been revealed previously.